 All prospective entrants follow the Rugby School admission procedure; having a special educational need or disability is no bar to admission.
-Our Accessibility Policy and Equal Opportunities Policy are consistent with this policy.
-Entrance into Rugby School is dependent on meeting the School's entrance criteria, usually through achieving the required standard in the Common Entrance or Scholarship Examination (at 13+) or the Sixth Form Entry Examination (at 16+).
-Other factors, such as temperament, personal skills and interests are taken into account when judging whether individuals are likely to thrive at the School, both in terms of what he or she can bring to the School and in what the School can offer them.
+Our Accessibility Plan and Equal Opportunities Policy are consistent with this policy.
+Entrance into Rugby School is dependent on meeting the School's entrance criteria, usually through achieving the required standard in the Common Entrance, Scholarship Examination, or the 13+ Entrance Examination (at 13+), or the Sixth Form Entry Examination (at 16+).
+Other factors, such as temperament, personal skills and interests are taken into account when judging whether individuals are likely to thrive at the School, both in terms of what they can bring to the School and in what the School can offer them.

-Where a prospective pupil has a special educational need or disability, which is known by the School, reasonable adjustments will be made during the admission process to ensure that he or she is able to demonstrate his or her abilities.
+Where a prospective student has a special educational need or disability, which is known by the School, reasonable adjustments will be made during the admission process to ensure that they are able to demonstrate their abilities.
 Such decisions are made by reference to regulations published by the Joint Council for Qualifications.

 Communication with parents is essential at this stage to ensure that all relevant information relating to possible learning difficulties is disclosed to the School in advance of admission assessments.
-In accordance with the School's terms and conditions, and the School's Equal Opportunity Policy, parents of pupils must notify the School in writing if they are aware or suspect that the pupil (or prospective pupil) has a disability.
-The registration form enables prospective parents to give details of their child's disability when applying for a place at the School.
+In accordance with the School's Terms and Conditions, and the School's Equal Opportunity Policy, parents of students must notify the School in writing if they are aware or suspect that the student (or prospective student) has a disability.
+The registration form requires prospective parents to give details of their child's disability when applying for a place at the School.
 Parents must provide copies of all written reports and other relevant information about assessment or previous learning support.
 Parents are also asked if English is not their child's first language so that relevant support can be put in place when their child enters the school.

 All new entrants to the School are screened early in their first term to identify possible learning difficulties and to obtain baseline information of their underlying ability.
-Information regarding any pupils who have raised concern is shared with teaching and pastoral staff so that they can be aware of any pupils who need close monitoring.
-Following consultation between parents and staff, pupils may be referred for further assessment to determine whether these difficulties are likely to be as the result of a learning difficulty.
+Where screening assessment raises cause for concern, information is shared with teaching and pastoral staff so that they can be aware of any students who need close monitoring.
+Following consultation between parents and staff, students may be referred for further assessment to determine whether these difficulties are likely to be as the result of a learning difficulty.
 A recommendation may also be made that the parents consult an Educational Psychologist or other outside professional for further investigation or advice.
-If there are concerns that a pupil may have attention difficulties or autism, external professional assessment will be required to establish a formal diagnosis.
-See Appendix 1 for the ADHD Protocol and Appendix 2 for the Autism Protocol which details this.
-Pupils for whom English is not their first language are also screened to obtain baseline information on their English language proficiency.
+If there are concerns that a student may have attention difficulties or autistic spectrum condition, external professional assessment will be required to establish a formal diagnosis.
+See Appendix 1 for the ADHD Protocol and Appendix 2 for the Autistic Spectrum Condition Protocol which details this.
+Students for whom English is not their first language are also screened to obtain baseline information on their English language proficiency.

-Subject teachers take responsibility for the progress and development of pupils in their class.
-Progress is monitored regularly to identify pupils who may be making less than expected progress given their age and ability.
-In such cases subject teachers will employ targeted high quality teaching to address the area of weakness in the first instance
+Subject teachers take responsibility for the progress and development of students in their class.
+Progress is monitored regularly to identify students who may be making less than expected progress given their age and ability.
+In such cases subject teachers will employ targeted high-quality teaching to address the area of weakness in the first instance

-Teachers and departments will refer those pupils whose progress continues to be a cause for concern, despite high quality teaching targeted at their areas of weakness, to the Head of Learning Development.
+Teachers and departments will refer those students whose progress continues to be a cause for concern, despite high quality teaching targeted at their areas of weakness, to the Head of Learning Development or the House Link within the Learning Development Department.

-Parents or pupils themselves may request an informal in-school assessment, where there are concerns that a previously unidentified learning difficulty may be present.
+Parents or students themselves may request an informal in-school assessment, where there are concerns that a previously unidentified learning difficulty may be present.